-Mission Bay Ferry Landing
+Mission Bay Ferry Landing Terminal

 The Mission Bay Ferry Landing will provide regional ferry service to and from San Francisco's Mission Bay, Dogpatch, Potrero Hill, Pier 70, and Central Waterfront neighborhoods.
 The ferry landing will provide the capability to berth two ferry boats simultaneously with the capacity to handle up to 6,000 passengers per day.
 The terminal is essential to alleviate current regional transportation overcrowding and provide transportation resiliency in an earthquake, BART or Bay Bridge failure, or other unplanned events.
 The Port is leading the project in collaboration with WETA, with the support of the Mayor's Office, Office of Economic and Workforce Development, and consulting design teams.
 The project design and environmental permitting are complete.
-Dredging and site preparation (Phase 1) is underway and anticipated to be completed by the end of 2020.
+Dredging and site preparation (Phase 1) was completed in 2020.
 Due to the financial impact of COVID-19 and project funding limitations, the Port has revised the project timetable.
-However, as a short-term solution, the Port and WETA constructed an interim ferry landing at Pier 48/2 with financial support from Golden Gate Transit.
+However, as a short-term solution, the Port and WETA constructed an interim ferry landing at Pier 481⁄2 with financial support from Golden Gate Transit.
 The interim facility opened in fall 2019.
-The Port currently expects primary project construction to begin in 2022 with completion in 2023.
+The Port currently expects primary project construction to begin in 2023 with completion in 2024.